 The Most Important Contributing Factor to Success: Engagement

 We talk a lot about financial fit.
 But what about academic and social fit?
 Finding a school with your student that meets his/her needs and interests is crucial.

 Engagement is the main ingredient needed for your student to thrive inside and outside the classroom.

-In an excellent article written for the Wall Street Journal, Denise Pope, of the Stanford Graduate School of Education, makes the point that “a school’s selectivity…is not a reliable predictor of outcomes, particularly when it comes to learning.
-As common sense would suggest the students who study hard at college are the ones that end up learning the most, regardless of whether they attend an Ivy League school or a local community college.”
+In an excellent article written for the Wall Street Journal, Denise Pope of the Stanford Graduate School of Education, makes the point that “a school’s selectivity…is not a reliable predictor of outcomes, particularly when it comes to learning.
+As common sense would suggest, the students who study hard at college are the ones that end up learning the most, regardless of whether they attend an Ivy League school or a local community college.”

 Some of us don’t want to hear this.
 We have a vision of prestigious schools as magical bubbles that will utterly transform our kids just by association.
 It doesn’t work like that.
 What your student does in college is more impactful than what college they go to.
 Of course, it does help if said college proactively pushes its students to be less apathetic.

 This is not talked about enough.
-Parents put so much effort getting their kids into good schools as if that’s the end goal.
+Parents put so much effort into getting their kids into good schools as if that’s the end goal.
 They should really be asking questions to determine the most engaging schools for their child – what schools are right for their student?
 How can their student squeeze every last drop out of what the college has to offer?